-This page gives an overview of the generation, storage battery and EV charging equipment we have installed and explains how we use it to save energy and reduce costs.
-We also discuss charging an EV away from home.
+This page gives an overview of the generation, storage battery, Air Source Heat Pump (ASHP) and EV charging equipment we have installed and explains how we use it to save energy, reduce emissions and slash costs.

 Solar Panels & Associated Equipment

-We have purchased 32 solar panels and currently have 24 installed: 12 on the house, 4 on the office and 8 on the garage.
+We purchased 32 solar panels and initially installed 24 of them as shown in the picture below: 12 on the house, 4 on the office and 8 on the garage.
 The picture below shows the set up.
 The garage roof is angled (pitched) at 25 degrees, the other two at 45 degrees.

 The photo was taken in the late morning, in early-October, with the early sun roughly behind the photographer’s back.
 As you can see, the two arrays on the house and office roofs are in full sun: the last remaining shadows of tree branches are just moving off the bottom right of the four panels on the office roof.